JorgeCalligopoulo/Jorge-Repo/Wazuh/Integration/WorkFlows/Workflows Integration.md

 Power automate:

-Start
-"When a Teams webhook request is received"
+Start"When a Teams webhook request is received"
 Who can trigger the flow?:  Anyone

 Second Step: